The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 Before you begin your first swim you will need to register, pay, and read through the practice etiquette at the bottom of this website.
 At your first swim practice please introduce yourself to the coaches.
 They will help you pick the best lane and, as necessary, explain the work out.
 You have one week to decide if you would like to swim with the club.
-If you feel that it is not a good fit you must contact the treasurer within the week and your cheque will be refunded.
+If you feel that it is not a good fit you must contact the treasurer within the week and your payment will be refunded.

-If you register before December 1st for all three sessions (the full season commitment) before December 31st, you will receive a discount on the registration fees.
+If you register for all three sessions (the full season commitment) before December 31st, you will receive a discount on the registration fees.
 In addition, if you register before December 1st, you will have the option to pay the fees in one single full payment, or by two installments.
 Registration after December 1st requires all fees to be paid in one full payment.
-Registering for the full year yields the best rate.

-If paying with two installments, the first installment will be due in September, and the second installment will be due in February of the following calendar year.
+If paying with two installments, the first installment will be due immediately, and the second installment will be due in February of the following calendar year.
 The payment amounts will be calculated and shown to you at registration time.